 Consider a link within your content.
 The user may or may not interact with it.
 If they do, you can use pseudo-classes to capture temporary user information such as when they hover, click, and follow the link.

 Pseudo-classes are identified by a colon followed by the class.
+They will appear after a CSS selector with no space in between.

 Common Pseudo-Classes for Link Styling